Estimated reading time: 5 minutes

 Even though we had a late, slow start to spring, we started our Growing Gardens theme May 1st.
 With so many gray skies and cool, rainy days, it was hard to get into the gardening frame of mind despite gardening being one of my favorite activities.
-May 1st was actually a beautiful day to be outside which was perfect for making soil collages and digging in the dirt.
+May 1st was actually a beautiful day to be outside which was perfect for making soil collages creative art and digging in the dirt.
+Check out our Gardening Sensory Bin, Creating Seed Mosaics, and Planting Seeds in Preschool posts.

-Each month we start out with writing our names.
+Each month we start out by writing our names on nametags Experience Curriculum provides.
 It was extra fun to practice letters with “dirt writing”.
 The kids dipped their fingers in brown paint and traced over their letters.
+This is a great way to engage reluctant writers.
+Most kids can’t resist some type of sensory work!

 Digging in Dirt

 I don’t think there’s a better sensory play activity than digging in the garden!
-There’s plants, worms, and bugs!
+There are plants, worms, and bugs!
 Plus it keeps them really busy!
 They love it.
-The weeds in our garden are already thriving so we dug some out to feed to the rabbits.
+The weeds in our garden are already thriving so we dug some out to feed the rabbits.

 Digging holes takes muscles!
 We collected some soil in containers for our soil collages.